-Dual Enrollment (MOWR) Advising
+DUAL ENROLLMENT (MOWR) ADVISING

-Students must be enrolled in a minimum of 12 credit hours as of the last day of the drop/add period.
 Postsecondary institutions are under no obligation to offer courses that will ensure a student participating in MOWR will complete high school graduation requirements on time.

 The Director of Student Outreach and Access, (404-756-4635) is the MOWR program advisor.
-Students should be encouraged to contact Mr. Woodall if they need assistance in course selection or wish to withdraw from classes after the drop/add period.
+Students should be encouraged to contact the Student Outreach and Access Office if they need assistance in course selection or wish to withdraw from classes after the drop/add period.